 - 1. Regulatory financial performance (statement R1 in the template). - 2.
 Enhancements expenditure (statement R3 in the template). - 3.
 Income (statement R6a in the template). - 4.
 Operating expenditure (statement R7a in the template). - 5.
 Maintenance expenditure (statement R8a in the template). - 6.
 Renewals expenditure (statement R9a in the template). - 7.
 Analysis of schedule 4 and 8 income (statement R10 in the template). - 8.
-Volume incentive (statement R13 in the template). - 9.
-Analysis of maintenance expenditure by strategic route (statement R18 in the template). - 10.
-Analysis of renewals expenditure by strategic route (statement R19 in the template).
+Volume incentive (statement R13 in the template).
+This regulatory financial statement will not be covered by the audit opinion but will be reviewed by the reporters and/or auditors. - 9.
+Financial information and commentary about alliancing arrangements with train operators.